jnm2/lang-design/Target-typed static member lookup.md

 This feature enables a type name to be omitted from static member access when it is the same as the target type.

 This reduces construction and consumption verbosity for factory methods, nested derived types, enum values, constants, singletons, and other static members.
-By doing so, the way is also paved for discriminated unions to benefit from the same concise construction and consumption syntaxes.
+In doing so, the way is also paved for discriminated unions to benefit from the same concise construction and consumption syntaxes.

-Examples:

 ```cs
 type.GetMethod("Name", .Public | .Instance | .DeclaredOnly); // BindingFlags.Public | ...